noccu/umamusu-translate/README.md

 1. Download this project
 1. Open the (extracted) folder and double click `install.bat`
 1. (Optional but recommended *for dialogue*) Download all game data [through the game menu](guide_batch_download.jpg)
-    - THe patch will only edit files existing in your game data.
+    - The patch will only edit files existing in your game data.
 You can simply rerun the import below for new content.

 ## Basic Usage
 1. **UI** (menus, buttons, ...): Open the game's *install folder* (where the `Umamusume.exe` is)